All About Blogging »

-The Parliament is definitely the Canadian landmark I get to see the most: I work in its shadow every day.
-Yet, it still impresses me – I always seem to find new details and new angles.
+The Parliament is definitely the Canadian landmark I get to see the most since I only work a block away and have meetings inside Parliament buildings.
+Yet, it still impresses me—I always seem to find new details and new angles.

-Parliament Hill is a very busy place in spring: hordes of tourists visit the Parliament, politicians and MPs are wrapping things up for the summer and locals enjoy relaxing on the grass in front of the Center Block.
+Parliament Hill is a very busy place in spring.
+Hordes of tourists visit the Parliament, politicians and MPs are wrapping things up for the summer and locals enjoy relaxing on the grass in front of the Centre Block.

 Stop/ Arrêt